nicholasshirley/knock_once/README.md

 mount KnockOnce::Engine, at: '/auth'
 ```

-Then run generators to generate migration
+Then run generators
 ```
 rails g knock_once:install
 ```

 ## Assumptions
 knock_once requires that you have a model called user (see generator output).
-In the future, this will be made configurable, but at the moment it's the ony possibility.
+In the future, this will be made configurable, but at the moment it's the only possibility.

+## Setting up
+After you run the install generator, you will have a user model, user migration and an initialization file.
+You only need to run `rails db:migrate`  to get started, but realistically your user model will have more informatino than just an email.
+Add your additional user fields to the migration (and any validations etc you need for them on the model) and then whitelist the required params in the initializer.

 ## User

-### Whitelisting params
-It is not necessary to whitelist any user params, they are read automatically from your user's table column names.

 ### Returning user info
 By default `knock_once` will only return the user's id and email address when user information is encoded in the token (on login and create token).
-To include additional information add the method `to_token_payload` to the `user.rb` model that was created by the generator and define the values you would like to return.
+To overwrite this add the method `to_token_payload` to the `user.rb` model that was created by the generator and define the values you would like to return.
 Example:

 ```ruby
 def to_token_payload